CEE-6490-RiverBasinPlanning/Spring-2016/CombinedWEAPArea/ReadMe.md

 Unmet Water Demand:  Acre-foot (ac-ft).
 The amount of water delivered to demand sites of the entire system.

-This will be tested with two methods: 1) observing changes in reservoir operation and release policy, 2) chaining the priority of energy production demand with respect to water delivery demand.
+This will be tested with two methods: 1) observing changes in reservoir operation and release policy, 2) changes in the priority of energy production demand with respect to water delivery demand.
 ###How to calculate performance metrics:
 Hydropower Generation.
 [Screen Shot here!](https://github.com/CEE-6490-RiverBasinPlanning/Spring-2016/blob/master/CombinedWEAPArea/PacifiCorp%20Performance%20Metric%20Example/Hydropower%20Generation%20Ex.PNG)
 1. Go to the Results page in your WEAP model.